meowabyte/meowabyte/README.md

 ## Something about me

-- 👋 My name's Kuba and as of writing this I'm 20 year old!
+- 👋 I'm 20 year old!
 (2005)
 - 📊 I like to calculate various data, make analytics of them and turn them into nice graph
 - 👾 I tend to experiment with inner workings of various apps and websites to help find potential vulnerabilities in them!
 - 🎨 In the free time I also learn video editing which I show on my [YouTube channel](https://youtube.com/@meowabyte), game making as well as making music!

 ## How can I contact you?

-For contact, you can reach me on my email - [purr@meowpa.ws](mailto:purr@meowpa.ws) - or by any other social media on my site - [meowpa.ws](https://meowpa.ws)!
+For contact, you can reach me through ways listed on [meowpa.ws](https://meowpa.ws)!
-I recommend using second option as it is higher chance I'll reply quicker!

 ## I support these (And You Should too!)
 Please if it's applying to you, sign these up.
 It will help changing the world for better!
 If you cannot sign these up, please at least share it around so someone who can sign it will do it instead!